ellakoa/postcard-poem/content/posts/poppy-lanterns.md

   Poppies shine with hope
    in the morning sun

-  As daylight fades in a golden haze
+  As daylight fades, in a golden haze
   Across the fields red embers blaze
   Some petals, spent, drift gently down
   Caught by a breeze